zelaxo/lazlodb/Readme.md

 * Powerful inbuilt logger which logs all the transactions.
 * Special features (Eg. Display all records in a document for a given creation date).

-## How can I contribute?
-#### I am a CS student & this project is being developed as a part of my final year project.
-There is a lot of work left, but these are some of the milestones I've set :
-* Create a node js library for lazlo.
-* Run lazlo on a server (currently only works as a local database)
-* Implement buckets (You will probably see this word in the code.
-A bucket will act like a unique folder in the database which will hold the media files connected to a record).

 ## Major third party libraries used :
 * vorpal js
 * msgpack-lite